klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.convertFromPeb(number [, unit])
 ```

-**NOTE**: "peb" is the smallest KLAY unit, and you should always make calculations in KLAY and convert only for display reasons.
+**NOTE**: "peb" is the smallest KLAY unit, and you should always use "peb" as the unit of KLAY.
+Convert to "KLAY" only for display reasons.

 **Parameters**